 In contrast to surgery, radiotherapy preserves the organ.
 The radiation kills cancer cells in the prostate.
 Radiotherapy is also possible in addition to surgery, e.g. if certain risk factors are present.
 A combination of radiation and hormone therapy is often used for locally advanced prostate carcinomas.

 If metastases have already formed at the time of the diagnosis of prostate cancer, local therapy is generally inadequate.
 Then a patient can consider a therapy that affects the entire body.
 Doctors speak of systemic treatment.
 Hormone therapy should preserve the patient’s quality of life and have as few side effects as possible.

 If the cancer continues to spread despite hormone therapy, chemotherapy is the next option.
 Cytostatic drugs block further division of cancer cells.
 However, chemotherapy also affects healthy cells.
 Side effects can include diarrhea, hair loss, and inflammation of the oral mucosa.

 Since the introduction of PSA tests, significantly more men have been diagnosed with prostate cancer.
 Many of the diseases are purely histological diagnoses.
 They are not dangerous for the patient.
 These men are closely monitored but not yet treated.
 However, if the disease progresses, treatment starts.

 Once a patient completes the first phase of treatment, post-cancer care begins.
 A doctor closely monitors the affected persons in order to detect a new outbreak (recurrence of tumors) in good time and to treat accompanying and secondary illnesses.

 However, medical checkups and screenings are key to staying healthy.
-Use FamilyApp to schedule appointments with doctors in your calendar and to encourage each other to keep them.
-Family support can be so helpful during this time!
+Use FamilyApp to encourage each other to make and keep medical appointments.
+Family support can be so helpful during this time! [/vc_column_text][/vc_column][/vc_row]